ishanm0/Arduino-Telegraph/README.md

 This is a library for converting text, numbers, and certain punctuation symbols to Morse Code

-Instructions taken from Arduino A Quick Start Guide Second Edition by Maik Schmidt.
+Instructions taken from Arduino: A Quick Start Guide, Second Edition by Maik Schmidt.